csnover/scummvm-buildbot/README.md

 * Run `/data/sharedrepo/configure`
 * Run `make -j$(nproc)`

-If you are stopping and restarting the worker a lot you may also want to bind the `/data/ccache` directory of the container somewhere so that the compiler cache persists across compiles, since this is where the compiler cache goes by default.
+If you are stopping or re-upping the worker a lot you may also want to bind the `/data/ccache` directory of the container somewhere so that the compiler cache persists across compiles, since this is where the compiler cache goes by default.